Community Resources West Virginia assistance programs.

 Find how Community Resources can help with short term needs in a crisis and long term self-sufficiency.
 The community action agency works to assist families and help them improve their quality of life.
-Education, housing assistance, financial literacy and other services are offered.
+Education, referrals to housing assistance as part of case management, financial literacy and other services are offered.
 The non-profit agency offers assistance in the counties of Calhoun, Doddridge, Gilmer, Jackson, Pleasants, Ritchie, Roane, Tyler, Wetzel, Wirt, and Wood in West Virginia.

 The Low Income Energy Assistance Program (LIEAP) can help with paying utility and heating bills.
 Community Resources helps facilitate the completion and submission process of the applications for the federal government funded Low Income Energy Assistance Program.
 This program helps out all eligible households with paying for their winter heating costs by means of direct cash payments on their behalf to the utility companies.